goblimey/ntripcaster/README.md

 You don't actually buy a domain.
-You rent it from a domain registrar, so you have to pay regularly.
+You rent it from a domain registrar, so you have to pay regularly to keep it going.
 I mention those two registrars because the initial registration and the subsequent renewal fees are both reasonable.